drowan9278/VolumeTrackerPro/README.md

 A Market Data Volume Tacking Web Application
 This Web Application was Developer by David Rowan

-This uses .NET Core, Angular, SQL Server, HTML/CSS, AWS Services and uses Jenkins to build
+This uses .NET Core, Angular, SQL Server, HTML/CSS, AWS Services and uses Jenkins to build the project, creating a continuos integration for whenver a commit is made to master the website deployment updates.

 Purpose of this application is find market events in which a trade is made that is above a certain moving average to provide insight to a possible user.